StrawberryBunny/strawberry/README.md

 # Strawberry

-A F-Chat client build with React, MobX, Typescript and Electron.
+A F-Chat client built with React, MobX, Typescript and Electron.